lzubiaur/devlog/_posts/2014-01-27-texture-polygon.md

 ## The big picture

-The texture polygons are implemented in the class *TexPoly* which inherit from CCNode.
+The texture polygons are implemented in the class *TexPoly* which inherit from *CCNode*.
 The class definition is shown below but the most important part are the *init* and *draw* methods which will be investigated in depth in the next section.
-Put simply a TexPoly object is not more than a CCNode who draws a texture using a shader program.
+Put simply a TexPoly object is just a *CCNode* who draws a texture using a shader program.
 It will also achieve the following tasks.

 * Load the texture image
 * Triangulate the polygon
 * Create the physics box2d body and the fixtures
 * Configure the shader program

-In order to instanciate a TexPoly object we must provide:
+In order to instanciate a *TexPoly* object we must provide:

 * the physics world where the body and fixtures will be created
 * the polygon vertices
 * optionally a hole vertices
 * the texture image file name

-Once the TexPoly node is created and added to a layer we have to simulate the physic world by updating both TexPoly's position and rotation.
+Once the *TexPoly* node is created and added to a layer we have to simulate the physic world by updating both *TexPoly*'s position and rotation.

-To do so the Box2D body created by TexPoly keeps a reference to the node attached to him (using body's userdata).
+To do so the Box2D body created by *TexPoly* keeps a reference to the node attached to him (using body's userdata).
-It's then possible to iterate through all the bodies and update the TexPoly node attached (discussed in the [Simulate the physics world](#SimulatePhysics) section).
+It's then possible to iterate through all the bodies and update the *TexPoly* node attached (discussed in the [Simulate the physics world](#SimulatePhysics) section).

 {% highlight cpp %}
 typedef std::vector<CCPoint&> CCPointVector;